Tips for Boosting Your Kids School Grades

 Rewards

 Boosting your children’s grades at school can sometimes feel like an uphill battle.
-By keeping the rewards simple and the motivation fun, you can help them to take more of an interest in their school work.
+By keeping the rewards simple and the motivation fun, you can help them take a more active interest in their school work.

 Tags from the story